mostlybadfly/jekyllsite/_posts/2014-10-21-fields-for.md

 ---
 layout: post
-title: fields_for FormHelper and changing input in controller.
+title: fields_for within form_for and modifying input.
 comments: true
 ---